Faculty of Arts and Sciences

 PSY-339 Physiological Psychology Specialized Field Courses Compulsory 3-0-3 7

-FOR-301 Pedagogical Formation Elective Courses Department Compulsory Courses.
+FOR-301 Pedagogical Formation Elective Courses Department Elective Courses.
 Click on the course name to see the lessons.
-Compulsory 3-0-3 4
+Elective 3-0-3 4

 PSX-303 Elective III-III Department Elective Courses.
 Click on the course name to see the lessons.
 Elective 3-0-3 05